lnnrtwttkhn/datalad-cheatsheet/datalad-cheatsheet.md

 - https://github.com/datalad/datalad/issues/2768
 - https://github.com/datalad/datalad/issues/5589

-###
+### Dataset still uses a lot of space although I dropped all files?

 #### What?

 - Files seems to be still available in a dataset, although you ran `datalad drop`?
-- Are files saved under `.git/annex` but you can't really figure out where they are
+- Are files saved under `.git/annex` but you can't really figure out where they are?

 #### Fix